JasonHiebel/mtu.thesis/README.md

  3. `\begin{dedication} ... \end{dedication}` Make the dedication page (section 4.03), optionally.
 Content is limited to a single page.
  4. `\tableofcontents`, `\listoffigures`, `\listoftables` Make content lists (sections 4.04-06), as necessary.
  5. `\begin{preface} ... \end{preface}` Make the preface (section 4.07), when necessary.
 This environment is in a similar vein to the abstract environment.
- 6. `\begin{acknowledgements} ... \end{acknowledgements}` Make the acknowledgements (section 4.08), optionally.
+ 6. `\begin{acknowledgments} ... \end{acknowledgments}` Make the acknowledgments (section 4.08), optionally.
 This environment is in a similar vein to the abstract environment
  7. `\begin{abstract} ... \end{abstract}` Make the abstract (section 4.11).

 Currently there is no support for a list of definitions (section 4.09) or a list of abbreviations (section 4.10).
 These can be added at a later point when a use-case arises.